Digital Wallets Web Header

 Customers can pay using conventional currency (on a digital wallet) in most stores.
 However, crypto wallets can be used in a very limited number of stores that accept cryptocurrency.

-A digital wallet stores cards and currency that are covered against fraud by FDIC insurance.
-Cryptocurrency still operates in the unregulated economic sector which is not covered or authenticated by any financial institutions.
+A digital wallet stores tokenized payment credentials and bank accounts, which are ultimately backed by the card network’s zero liability policies and, for bank-linked accounts, FDIC insurance.
+Crypto assets themselves are not covered by FDIC.
+Cryptocurrency still operates in the unregulated economic sector, which is not covered or authenticated by any financial institutions.

 Digital wallets are quickly becoming indispensable to retailers who care about providing a seamless shopping experience to their customers.
 The easiest way to start accepting and supporting them is by using a fully integrated payment terminal.